 (5) No person shall place a sign or other display on any real property which indicates that the property is for sale or has been sold when it is not for sale or has not recently been sold.

+(6) No person shall fail to account for any tenant or prospective tenant’s entire source of income when using a financial income standard for entering into or renewing a tenancy.

 Section 4.
 That Section 9:156 of Chapter 112 of Title IX of the Code of the City of Ann Arbor be amended to read as follows: